MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-services.md

 Assess your network needs to determine the appropriate workload services and configurations.
 Ensure that the network can support your workload.
 To evaluate networking requirements, consider:

-- **Network traffic**: Assess the expected network traffic for the workload.
+- *Understand network traffic.* Assess the expected network traffic for the workload.
 Understand the data transfer needs and the frequency of network requests.

-- **Bandwidth requirements**: Determine the bandwidth requirements for the workload.
+- *Understand bandwidth requirements.* Determine the bandwidth requirements for the workload.
 Consider the amount of data that's transmitted and received over the network.

-- **Latency**: Evaluate the desired latency for the workload.
+- *Understand network Latency.* Evaluate the desired latency for the workload.
 Use private virtual networks and backbone networks instead of traversing the public internet.
 This technique decreases the latency of the workload.

-- **Throughput**: Consider the required throughput for the workload.
+- *Understand throughput.* Consider the required throughput for the workload.
 Throughput refers to the amount of data that can be transmitted over a network in a given time.
 Configure the network routing options to take advantage of network throughput benefits.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Private virtual networking limits public access and makes it difficult to deploy and manage resources.